 Cornflour gloop ( oobleck ) is made up of molecules arranged in long chains.
 When the chains are stretched the liquid will flow, but when you force them together they stick together to form a solid.

-Gloop Play Ideas
+Cornflour Slime Play Ideas

-Pretend you’ve run out of superhero slime, can you make some more? – this activity an also be found in Science Sparks the book, along with extension ideas and links to maths and English.
+Pretend you’ve run out of superhero slime, can you make some more? – this activity can also be found in Science Sparks the book, along with extension ideas and links to maths and English.

 Try squeezing the cornflour gloop into a ball, it should feel solid.
 Open your hand and watch as the cornflour slime runs through your fingers.